2MC2/Descriptive-Data-Analysis/README.md

 # Descriptive-Data-Analysis
-Here you can find the text of the homework with its solutions code and graphs
+Here you can find the text of the homework with its solutions code and graphs.
+It is incentrate on the Descriptive Data Analysis.